Protect Your Identity, Credit Card Information, and Computer

 Read the full definition from Wikipedia.

-Is your computer safe from viruses?
+Is your computer safe from viruses and malware?

 An unprotected computer can become infected within 15 minutes of being on the Internet.
 Do not let your computer be a target!